HeidiHarmony/coder-thoughttank/Readme.md

 To update a user:
 ![Static Badge](https://img.shields.io/badge/PUT-gold) `/users/:id`
+Provide in the body of the request:
+`{
+"userName": "",
+"email": ""
+}`

 To create a user:
 ![Static Badge](https://img.shields.io/badge/POST-green) `/users`
+Provide in the body of the request:
+`{
+"userName": "",
+"email": ""
+}`

 To delete a user:
 ![Static Badge](https://img.shields.io/badge/DELETE-red) `/users/:id`